 Everyone has their own idea of what makes a place feel like “home.”
 Before you get into apartment hunting in Los Angeles, sit down with a cup of coffee and ask yourself what’s really important to you in a neighborhood or home.

-- Define your priorities.
 What’s important to you in a home?
 Are you set on an ocean view, or access to great nightlife?
 Do you care more about being able to walk everywhere you need to go, or having more square footage?
+Or is it all about the dollars?
 Make a list of what’s a “must-have,” “nice-to-have,” and “not-important” to you.

-- Consider your commute!
-Many Los Angeles natives would tell you straight up to live close to where you work.
+With some of the worst traffic on Earth, Los Angeles natives would tell you straight up, live close to where you work.
 While L.A. does have a large public-transit system, Los Angeles is mainly a driving city, with highways that are frequently jammed.
 If you know where you’ll be working, consider what commuting time you’re willing to endure.
 If you’re not sure where you’ll be working yet, do some research on where your industry’s main companies are located.